 No matter how tall, No matter how small, There is no one just exactly like you!
+Like who?
+Like you, that's who!

 - · If desired, the children can clap or tap on their desks in rhythm with the words. - · Allow children to make up new verses and add motions if they wish. - The rap can also be used as a jump rope chant.